A guide to general contractor license requirements

 A general contractor’s job isn’t particularly an easy one.
-You will need to constantly network and build rapport with various people to land projects.
+From networking and building rapport to managing projects and ensuring compliance with regulations, the role demands a mix of technical knowledge, managerial skills, and financial responsibility.
 Then there’s hiring the right subcontractors and vendors.
 Once you land a project, you will need to be responsible for every aspect of it, from planning to completion.
 And while the amount of work experience you have will go a long way in working things out in your favor, having the right paperwork and licenses in place is just as important, if more.
 So if you’re planning to become a general contractor, here’s a detailed guide to general contractor license requirements to help you get started.

 Other than the different types of general contractor licenses you will need to get, a lot of states will also expect you to have general contractor insurance as well in order to qualify for those licenses.
 In fact, some clients will not work with a contractor who does not have the right kind of insurance.